sl2902/credit_churn_prediction/README.md

     ```
     This will used the model that has already been trained, and which is stored on disk

 6. Launch grafana at http://127.0.0.1:3000.
-The default user and password are grafana.
+The default user and password are admin.
 Change the password upon logging in.
 Once
-   inside the console, select the `Evidently Data Drift Dashboard` and wait for a few seconds for the data to refresh as the window
+   inside the console, select the `Evidently Data Drift Dashboard` from the search bar, and wait for a few seconds for the data to
-   size is 50.
+   refresh as the window size is 50.
+Once done hit `Ctrl + C` to stop the application.

     ![Grafana dashboard](assets/grafana_dashboard.png)